 Leverage an employee network

 Running an international team is incomparable to running a local team.
+One of the biggest challenges in a global work environment is managing time zones.
+That’s why many international companies adopt asynchronous workflows, where communication happens through written updates and shared tools instead of relying on real-time meetings.
 Companies need to redefine their approach and use new technologies to form a team from individuals scattered all over the world.

 The most intuitive examples of the tech stack include: